mattbierner/blog.mattbierner.com/_posts/2019-01-05-two-seconds-mario.md

 {% include image.html file="binders.jpg" %}

-This is two seconds of *Super Marios Bros.
+This is two seconds of *Super Mario Bros.
 3* for the Nintendo Entertainment System.
 Each three inch binder contains a complete list of operations executed by the system's CPU over forty frames of gameplay.
 The operations were collected in stage 1-1.

 {% include image.html file="binders-2.jpg" %}
 {% include image.html file="page.jpg" %}